hannahyelle/Tutor-Software-Engineering/README.md

 react-select:
 navigate to the repository, and run 'npm i --save react-select'

+user-event:
+navigate to the repository, and run 'npm instal --save-dev @testing-library/user-event'

+##Running the App
+The website can be run by opening your system's command line and entering

+'cd (directory of tutor-app folder)'

+'npm start'

+This will start the react server and open the website in your default web browser

+Alternatively, Windows users can quickly start the website by running the "start.bat" file in the tutor-app folder

 ## Running Tests

 The website can be tested by opening your system's command line, and entering

 'cd (directory of tutor-app folder)'

-'npm start'
+'npm run test'

-This will start the react sever and open the website in your default web browser
+This will start the Jest Testing

-Alternatively, Windows users can quickly start the website by running the "start.bat" file in the tutor-app folder

 ## Versioning